chenjianjx/dpp/doc/planning.md

 ## Let the cli parse partiql and output the result to console

+### Test Strategy

+* Test fixture:
+    * Create a dynamo table
+    * Insert tons of records so that pagination will be there
+    * The columns in every record should include all kinds of dynamo types, but the order is random
+* Test step
+    * Run it.
+Expecting no error and all records are printed

 ## Set up docker-compose for pg and pgadmin